IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 import Link from '@docusaurus/Link';

 # POST /token/refresh
-Generate a new [UID2 token](../ref-info/glossary-uid.md#gl-uid2-token) by sending the corresponding unexpired refresh token, returned by the [POST&nbsp;/token/generate](post-token-generate.md) endpoint.
+Generates a new [UID2 token](../ref-info/glossary-uid.md#gl-uid2-token) by sending the corresponding unexpired refresh token, returned by the [POST&nbsp;/token/generate](post-token-generate.md) endpoint.

 Used by: This endpoint is used mainly by publishers.